sagepublishing/sage-alexa-definitions/README.md

 The `SageSynonyms` table records all known synonyms, and their associated term IDs.
 It is used to go from an English-language term to the canonical identifier for the Term; in many cases, multiple synonyms map to the same canonical term.

-For example the canonical term both `psychometrics` and `psychological tests`, map to SRM0172.
+For example the both `psychometrics` and `psychological tests`, map to SRM0172.

 The `SageTerms` table records the canonical terms, including IDs, definitions, preferred name, and links to other terms.
 It is used to compose the bulk of the spoken responses for the skill.